MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 * Take action when all actions and ambiguity events have been processed, use the `OnEndOfActions` trigger.
 * Handle an error condition, use the `OnError` trigger.

-For detailed information and examples, see the [Dialog events][dialog-events] section in the Adaptive dialogs prebuilt triggers article.
+For detailed information and examples, see the [Dialog events][dialog-event-triggers] section in the Adaptive dialogs prebuilt triggers article.

 ### Activity event triggers